 Another study found that if someone is getting negative feedback from someone they don’t know well, if someone is afraid or angry, eye contact can make them feel worse.
 Also, long, unbroken eye contact (i.e., “staring”) is commonly found to increase people’s discomfort in most situations.

-Finally, much of the research conducted into eye-contact has been done in European cultures.
+Finally, much of the research conducted into eye-contact has been done in Anglosaxon-European cultures.
 People from other cultural backgrounds may view longer and more intense eye contact less positively.

 Some children and young people find eye contact more difficult than others.
 For example, children and teens with Autism Spectrum Disorder often find making eye contact more difficult than others.
-One study found that many children diagnosed with ASD had less eye contact than neurotypical children from the time they were 2 -6 months of age.
+One study found that many children diagnosed with autism had less eye contact than neurotypical children from the time they were 2-6 months of age.
 Other studies found this reduced eye contact in these infants often continued throughout childhood and adolescence (and adulthood).
-Another study found that some children/teens with ASD not only avoided eye contact but found it overwhelming and distressing – and had higher “brain activation” in certain regions compared to non diagnosed young people.
+Another study found that some children/teens with autism not only avoided eye contact but found it overwhelming and distressing – and had higher “brain activation” in certain regions compared to non-diagnosed young people.

-It is worth noting however that several studies did not find any differences in eye contact patterns between people diagnosed with ASD and those without.
-It may be that only people with particular subtypes or levels of severity of ASD have different eye contact patterns that those without ASD.
+It is worth noting however that several studies (including recently conducted research) have not found any differences in eye contact patterns between people diagnosed with autism and those without.
+It may be that only people with higher levels of severity of autism have different eye contact patterns than those without ASD.

 Children/young people with other psychological conditions also have difficulties with eye contact.
 For example, several studies have found that children who have a diagnosis of an anxiety disorder also have more difficulties with eye contact – feeling more anxious when asked to give eye contact AND when others make eye contact with them compared to their less anxious peers.